-So in year 11 my parents sat me down and instilled in me importance of time management.
+So in year eleven my parents sat me down and instilled in me importance of time management.
 Prioritising things that were due the next day over things that were due in a week.
 At the time I didn’t warm to it, because I was one of those people who thought I could do everything, all the time.

 In regards to juggling performing and working, I got my first job at fourteen and have never not had a job.
 So the over time, balancing musical commitments with study and work has become a normal thing for me.

-In regards to self-care- being a dancer, I’m able to listen very closely to my body and work out when I really need rest.
+In regards to self-care… being a dancer, I’m able to listen very closely to my body and work out when I really need rest.
 I find small things like going for a walk or having a bath are helpful.
-Baths really help, that feeling of lying down and shutting your mind off…
+Baths really help, that feeling of lying down and shutting your mind off.

 Could you talk to us about the tour of China, which you undertook in March of 2019 with the Australian International Opera Company?

-So we toured a version of The Marriage of Figaro, cut down from four hours to a ninety minutes.
+So we toured a version of The Marriage of Figaro, cut down from four hours to ninety minutes.
 We took the show across China on a schedule similar to what you would see for a typical musical theatre season.
 For opera singers, that’s quite uncommon, as seasons normally have rest days between shows.
-And rest days are so important.
+And rest days are so important!

 So it was a matter of trying to build up the stamina to be performing either once a day and having the following day off, or doing a double show… That was definitely a learning experience.
-And when you put travel on top of that too!
-You really learn that you have to pace yourself, because you can’t really sprint in a situation like that.
+And when you put the travel on top of that too!
+You really learn that you have to pace yourself, because you really can’t sprint in a situation like that.

 It got to a point where we surrounded by so many people all the time, and I’m such an extravert, but there were times where I just wanted a little time to myself… so I’d get up and go to the gym really early in the morning.
 Listening to what I needed was important.
-Because we were travelling together, performing together, going out together, explore the cities together… I did need a bit of extra time reading, having a bath, working out at the gym, going to breakfast early.
+Because we were travelling together, performing together, going out together, exploring the cities together… I did need a bit of extra time reading, having a bath, working out at the gym, going to breakfast early.

 Looking back at it, during the tour you’re so in the thick of it, everything’s happening.
 But when a couple of months have passed and you’re looking back, it’s like, oh my god, I can’t believe we got through that and we were all sane at the end!